petrifiedvoices/dis_context/README.md

 * convert.sh - script converting .docx to .tex, the format needed to parse the original dissertation document

 ## Dissertation:
-* the link to the data used to write this dissertation can be found at https://github.com/petrajanouchova/hat_project
+* Link to the data used to write this dissertation can be found at https://github.com/petrajanouchova/hat_project
-* submitted at Charles University in September 2017 in Czech, defense scheduled for late 2017.
-English version is scheduled for 2018
+* Defense 14 Dec 2017 in Czech, English version of the text is scheduled for 2018
+* Preliminary results published in various articles (access via OSF: https://osf.io/fjnw5/)